loco-philippe/Environmental-Sensing/README.md

 # Examples of achievements

-- Bluetooth extension for Air Pollutants (available in sept-21)
+- Bluetooth extension for Air Pollutants (available since sept-21)
 - Add 'relationship' property in TableSchema (proposal)
 - Development of 'indexed list' theory to deal with complex datasets (available)
 - data exchange standard format suitable for complex data sets (available, data size divided by 5 to 10)